employment - fruit picking and packing for 2017/18 season

 Fruit picking can be strenuous and physically challenging.

-New pickers are are required to attend an induction program about safe work procedures.
+New pickers are are required to attend an induction program about safe work procedures prior to starting work.

 The most successful fruit pickers are the consistent ones who have the patience to stick it out for the first few days and stay on for more than 2 weeks and develop their fitness and speed over time.

 When do we have fruit picking work available?
-Picking is likely to start this year around the last week or so of December.
-The season usually extends up to the end of January and sometimes into February.
+Picking is likely to start this year around mid to late December.
+The season sometimes extends up to the end of January.
+It is very weather dependant.

 We pick up to 7 days a week depending on weather, usually from about 7.30am.
 It is preferable to start early and finish early to avoid working in the afternoon heat.